Success1308/REMOV-DUPS/README.md

 ---

+## Future Enhancements

+Here are some potential improvements and features planned for future versions:

+1. **Cross-Platform Support**:
+   - Extend support to macOS and Linux systems.

+2. **Advanced Duplicate Detection**:
+   - Incorporate metadata comparison and file content hashing for more precise duplicate detection.

+3. **Customizable Scanning Options**:
+   - Allow users to configure sensitivity for detecting visually similar files.

+4. **Cloud Integration**:
+   - Add support for scanning files directly from cloud storage platforms like Google Drive and Dropbox.

+5. **Detailed Reports**:
+   - Generate and save reports of scanned duplicates for user review.

+6. **Localization**:
+   - Provide support for multiple languages to reach a wider audience.

+---

 ## Try It Yourself

 If you’re tired of paid tools or manual cleanup, give **REMOV DUPS** a try.
 I built it to solve my problem, and now it’s here to solve yours too.
 Let’s keep our devices clutter-free together!

+---

+## License

+MIT License

+Copyright (c) 2025 Success Ambaliya